SurbhiSinghania13/resume/README.md

 I am a full stack web developer with knowledge of some  .
 Fun Fact- Love to do drawing.

 ## Projects
-Blog website
+Blog website.
 Technlogy used- HTML, CSS, JavaScript

-Food Delivery Website
+Food Delivery Website.
 Technlogy used -Php

 ## Education